gregbkr/myapp-demo-api/README.md

-# MyApp: Lamda + API Gateway deployed with AWS SAM Serverless
+# MyApp: Lambda + API Gateway deployed with AWS SAM Serverless

 ## Overview
 This setup will deploy a 3 Python Lambda functions, and connect them to API Gateway.